 When blood glucose levels begin to rise, the pancreas reacts by releasing a hormone called insulin, promoting the absorption of glucose by the cells, thus decreasing blood sugar levels into a more manageable range.

 Excess glucose in the blood stream can cause sugar to be stored as glycogen in muscle tissue.
 When the body needs energy, it will rely on the stored glycogen as opposed to fat reserves, which could lead to weight gain.

 Low GI foods are absorbed more slowly and they lead to a gradual increase in blood glucose, which may help to control your appetite and weight gain.
 Generally, eating foods that score low on the GI2 can keep blood sugar levels steady and help you feel fuller for longer, giving you sustained energy – especially when you’re pregnant.

 A healthy low GI diet is generally rich in complex carbohydrates such as whole grains and vegetables, high in lean protein and healthy fats, and low in processed, sugary snacks.

-Additional nutrition for your little one
+Additional nutrition for your child

-Containing vitamin B12, folic acid, iodine, vitamin D, DHA, calcium, choline, prebiotic and probiotic, magnesium and vitamin B complex, Frisomum Gold can support your body’s changing nutritional needs and provide a strong foundation for your little one.
+Containing vitamin B12, folic acid, iodine, vitamin D, DHA, calcium, choline, prebiotic and probiotic, magnesium and vitamin B complex, Frisomum Gold can support your body’s changing nutritional needs and provide a strong foundation for your child.
 With a low GI score, each serving of Frisomum Gold can help to control blood glucose levels, making it an ideal snack for pregnant women.